htsx/CSC_400/README.md

 The project focuses on analyzing airline passenger reviews using sentiment analysis techniques to better understand customer satisfaction.
 The goal is to compare the effectiveness of three methods:

-- Word-Score Sentiment Scoring with AFINN
+- Word-Score Sentiment Scoring w/ AFINN

-- Emotion Lexicon-based Sentiment Analysis
+- Rule Based Sentiment Analysis w/SentiWordNet

-- Deep Learning-Based Sentiment Analysis
+- Deep Learning-Based Sentiment Analysis w/cardiffnlp/twitter-xlm-roberta-base-sentiment

 To evaluate these techniques, a labeled dataset is created using a hybrid labeling approach (rule-based + lexicon-based methods) followed by pseudo-labeling with .
 This validaiton dataset is not used for training, but solely for evaluating the performance of each technique.
 After that we use a test set of the reviews that were not used in the validation for final results.
 Evaluation is based on four key metrics: F1-score, Accuracy, Precision, and Recall.